Long-Form Synthetic Data Generation: Same LLM, Dramatically Different Results

 Baseline

 As of January 2026, to the best of our knowledge, we have not identified a commercially available system that provides comparable general-purpose generation of diverse long-form texts.
 Therefore, we compare against a raw frontier LLM baseline: Claude Sonnet 4.5 with low reasoning mode (1024 tokens of reasoning).
-Importantly, Dataframer uses the same model for all its internal roles (outlining, generation, filtering, revision).
-The only difference between the two methods is our agentic scaffold.
+DataFramer uses the same model for all its internal roles (outlining, generation, filtering, revision).
+The only difference between the two methods is our agentic framework.

 Evaluation Methodology

-- Independent evaluator from a different model family: Gemini 3 Pro Preview with high reasoning mode
+- We used an LLM as a judge approach with an independent evaluator from a different model family: Gemini 3 Pro Preview with high reasoning mode

 - Evaluator received all samples from both systems in one context window and compared them across 7 dimensions: Diversity, Style Distribution Matching, Length, Quality, Artifacts, Validity, and Overall Assessment